Skip to content

 TIP

-Just as a reminder, if you used the compile optional feature, you'll need to change the color() function calls to the color!() macro calls.
-For calls like color(format!(...)), use color_fmt!(...).
-It probably won't matter because we will mostly use cprintln!() and cprint!() which works with both cases.
+Just as a reminder, if you used the compile optional feature, you'll need to change color() function calls to color!() macro calls.
+However, the preferred way to produce a colored string in both modes is cstr!():

 Let's go into your src/main.rs file that we edited before to get a starting template, and explore how you can use Farben.
 Don't worry, it's easy.